Ferry Capsizes In Lake Victoria, Rescue Mission Underway -

 A ferry transporting an unknown number of passengers has capsized in Lake Victoria rescue mission is underway.

-According to reports, the incident happened when the boat locally referred to as Water Busia was plying on the Mageta Island—Usenge beach route in Siaya County.
+According to reports, the incident happened when the boat locally referred to as Water Bus was plying on the Mageta Island—Usenge beach route in Siaya County.

 Further reports indicate that the boat might have been affected by the bad weather leading to increased water levels as well as the strong winds.